Codin2015/shopping-cart/README.md

 # shopping-cart
-this is my shopping cart
+This is a shopping cart based on Codeigniter HMVC